-Data Collection
+Data collection

-This questionnaire consisted of socio-demographic questions that included age, current residence (region), gender, marital status, profession, household monthly income, religion, highest education achieved, and type of health insurance to access the determinants of COVID-19 vaccine acceptance.
+This questionnaire consisted of socio-demographic questions that include age, current residence (region), gender, marital status, employment position, household monthly income, religion, highest education achieved and health insurance to address the determinants of COVID-19 vaccine acceptance.
 The questions included multiple-choice and "yes" or "no" types.
 The questionnaire took a maximum of 15 minutes to complete.

 The data was collected, collated and transferred from Google Forms to Microsoft Excel for data analysis using a password protected electronic folder for privacy and confidentiality.
-An existing email address was required to access the Google Forms.
-Three of six researchers accessed the results of the online survey to ensure confidentiality.
-The survey link was available for three weeks and upon the start of data gathering was no longer accessible on the internet.
+An existing email address was required to access the Google Forms to ensure no responses were duplicated.
+Three researchers accessed the results of the online survey to ensure confidentiality.
+The survey link expired after three weeks upon the start of data gathering and was no longer accessible on the internet.

-Age, current residence (region), gender, marital status, profession, monthly household income, religion, highest education achieved, and type of health insurance were treated as independent variables.
+Age, current residence (region), gender, marital status, employment position, monthly household income, religion, highest education achieved, and health insurance were treated as independent variables.
 The dependent variables were the acceptance and willingness to pay for the vaccine.
-Other possible variables, such as family's influence, were not taken into account.
+Other possible variables such as family's influence were not taken into account.
 Selection bias could influence the study's outcome; hence, the researchers decided to distribute the questionnaire through social media to maximize responses.
 Filipinos currently not living in the Philippines were also not included in the study to reduce other external variables.

-Statistical Analysis
+Statistical analysis

 Descriptive statistics consisted of frequency and percentages that were used to generate summary tables for socio-demographic data and COVID-19 vaccine-related questions.
-The chi-square test was used to determine the relation between socio-demographic characteristics and willingness to get vaccinated.
-The researchers used multinomial logistic regression analysis to determine possible factors associated with COVID-19 vaccine uptake with a significance of p<0.05.
+The chi-square test was used to determine the relation between socio-demographic characteristics and willingness to COVID-19 vaccine uptake.
+The researchers used multinomial logistic regression analysis to determine possible factors associated with willingness to take the COVID-19 vaccine with a significance of p<0.05.
 Odds ratios (OR) with a 95% confidence interval (95%CI) were included for each factor.
 The Pearson goodness-of-fit test was used to assess the model fit of multinomial logistic regression analysis.
 All analyses were performed using SPSS Statistics 26.

-Ethical Considerations
+Ethical considerations

 The protocol of this study was approved by the Saint Louis University Baguio City Ethics Committee (SLU-REC 2021-002).
-Participants were informed of specific details of the study (found on the first page of the online questionnaire) which also contained the consent form that had to be completed prior to commencement of the survey.
-Participation was voluntary and withdrawal possible at any time during the study.
-Furthermore, there were no foreseeable risks to participants; however, they were encouraged to contact any of the researchers if any issues occurred during the completion of the questionnaire.
+Participants were informed with specific details of the study found on the first page of the online questionnaire that contained the consent form.
+The consent form must be completed prior to commencement of the questionnaire.
+It also ensured that participation was voluntary and withdrawal was possible at any time during the study.
+Furthermore, there were no foreseeable risks that may affect participants; however, they were encouraged to contact any of the researchers if issues occurred during completion of the questionnaire.